Bill would strip Game & Fish’s authority to close elk feedgrounds

-Seven co-sponsored filed House Bill 101 – Elk feedground closing requirements Tuesday.
+Seven co-sponsors filed House Bill 101 – Elk feedground closing requirements – Tuesday, Feb.
+2.

 It would require the governor to consider Game and Fish recommendations, Wyoming Livestock Board comments on those and input from the public.
 Four of the sponsors list ranching as at least one of their professions.